You’re in the midst of a busy day and have just a few minutes between appointments, so you decide to catch up on some Instagram photos to unwind.

 This will allow you to reset and update the app and clear the app cache.

 Android users will open Google Play Store and then tap the profile icon on the top right.
 Select “manage apps & devices,” followed by “manage.”
 Select the Instagram app and tap “uninstall.”

 iPhone users can tap and hold the Instagram icon until the apps begin to wiggle.
 Then press the “-” in the upper left-hand corner of the icon.
 Then select “delete the app.”

 - Reinstall the Instagram app.

-Go to Google Play Store (Android) or the App Store (iPhone), and search for “Instagram” and tap “install” or “get.”
+Go to Google Play Store (Android) or the App Store (iPhone), search for “Instagram,” and tap “install” or “get.”

 - Shut down and restart your phone.
 Android users will press and hold the power button until they see the “options” menu.
 Tap “restart” or “power off.”
 To restart after power off, press and hold the power button. iPhone users will follow these instructions for restarting an iPhone, which varies by model.

 6. Login from Another Device

 If you’re still having trouble with the Instagram app after updating and/or restarting, you may try logging in from another device.